-Where is the best place to learn French?
+"Where is the best place to learn French?
 The Alliance Française run by the French Embassy.
 Where is the best place to learn English?
-The British Council.15 tresu rick on PROD1PC67 with HEARING posure to those countries through the educational advantages they gained through study in each.
-Having virtually ceased to offer the same educational opportunities, the United States is missing out on creating similarly supportive lifelong linkages.
+The British Council."15

 As American Centers began to disappear, our involvement in the direct teaching of English declined at the same time, and the British have been more than willing to step into the breach.
-Just as American college graduates are often fiercely loyal to their alma maters, graduates of the Alliance or British Councils form a bond with those nations that lasts a lifetime based on their years of ex-
+Just as American college graduates are often fiercely loyal to their alma maters, graduates of the Alliance or British Councils form a bond with those nations that lasts a lifetime based on their years of exposure to those countries through the educational advantages they gained through study in each.
+Having virtually ceased to offer the same educational opportunities, the United States is missing out on creating similarly supportive lifelong linkages.

-15Staff conversations with several interlocutors in both Egypt and Jordan, all of which produced identical results.
+15 Staff conversations with several interlocutors in both Egypt and Jordan, all of which produced identical results.

 The British Council has locations in some 110 countries with over 7,900 staff.
 A standard British Council facility will have 15 or more classrooms that teach English from the morning to night.
-While some funding comes directly from the British government, much of their operating budget must come from fees generated locally through teaching as well as providing space and proctoring of international testing such as the UK equivalent of the U.S. "TOEFL" (Test of English as a Foreign Language) exam that is required of all potential immigrants to Great Britain.
+While some funding comes directly from the British government, much of their operating budget must come from fees generated locally through teaching as well as providing space and proctoring of international testing such as the UK equivalent of the US "TOEFL" (Test of English as a Foreign Language) exam that is required of all potential immigrants to Great Britain.
 Additionally, local multinational firms either contract with the Council for special training sessions on site, or bring instructors to their institutions.
 To date, tuition for British Council language instruction is considered prohibitively expensive by most locals, resulting in a clientele of primarily the economic and social elite.

 As with American Centers, British Councils house library facilities with computers hooked to the Internet.
 The Councils are modern, spacious, well-staffed and, importantly, open six days a week to maximize attendance and outreach opportunities.
 Additionally, and uniquely, they provide a well-stocked section of children's books which starts the "bonding" experience with the UK at an even earlier age.
 Like France's Alliance Française centers, British Councils routinely contract with a local caterer to establish a cafeteria which not only adds to students' convenience, and therefore market share, but in some countries provides the only common area where members of different social groups can interact without fear of arousing the suspicions of local political or religious authorities.
-Both French and British facilities maintain sufficient public space to host their own cultural events or art shows-some even act as galleries and retain a certain percentage of each sale.
+Both French and British facilities maintain sufficient public space to host their own cultural events or art shows - some even act as galleries and retain a certain percentage of each sale.
 Their facilities also offer sufficient multipurpose rooms/auditoriums for film showings or lectures.
 Except for the oldest and most established of our Centers, American IRCs rarely have either large conference rooms or dedicated auditoriums due to the constant pressure within Embassies for the limited chancery space available.